Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 Fleur de Sel Uses

-Fleur de Sel is used to add texture and flavour to many dishes because of its unique texture and taste.
+Fleur de Sel adds texture and flavour to many dishes because of its unique texture and taste.
 Sprinkle just before serving.
 Here’s how:

 Savory

-• Eggs: Scrambled eggs, omelets or poached eggs.
+• Eggs: Scrambled eggs, omelet, or poached eggs.

 • Salads: Simple greens or grain-based salads.